 Dr. Orlander has had a strong interest in Medical Education, both at the undergraduate and postgraduate level.
-He is Chairman of the Curriculum Committee for the UT Medical School and Program Director for the Medicine Residency Program.
+He is Chairman of the Curriculum Committee for the UT Medical School.
 He is a member of Alpha Omega Alpha and was elected to the University of Texas Academy of Health Science Education in 2006.
 He is the recipient of the Herbert L. and Margaret W. Dupont Master Clinical Teaching Award, the Award for Humanism in Medicine, and multiple Dean’s Excellence in Teaching Awards.
 In 2013, he received the UT-Houston President’s Scholar Award for Education, the UT Regent’s Outstanding Teaching Award, and the Distinguished Physician Award, Memorial Hermann Hospital.
 In 2014, he was named Physician of the Year by the American Diabetes Association – Houston Chapter.
 In 2014 he became Associate Dean for Educational Programs and in 2015 he was named the Edward Randall, III Chair in Internal Medicine.

 UT Physicians Endocrinology – Texas Medical Center